 I tapped out again and again and again.
 The mat is no place for any ego or manly inflated belief that you are tough.
 Even now I have bruises, mat burns and still ache after most sessions but it's the pleasure I get from the constant physical and mental battle that makes it worth it.

 Fast forward 4 years and I'm still hooked.
 Can I call myself a martial artist?
 I'm not sure.
 What I can call myself is a 51-year-old man who is still on a journey to learn and enjoy himself on a path he has chosen.

 My only regret is that I didn’t do this 25 years ago.

 Train hard, train smart, but whatever just train….

-Now I know BJJ is not going to be for everyone.
-In fact BJJ is probably one of the most extreme examples of a sport you can take up at 50plus, but it shows us that anything is possible.
+Now I know BJJ is not going to be for everyone and I know it's not perhaps the first thing that comes to mind after we've has 18months when we've been told to stay at least 6ft away from anyone but this story is about showing what is possible.
 So if you're training and want to try something new, or even if you're not and want to get fit, or if there's something out there that you've always wanted to do and you're 50plus now is the time to do it.